 Following his debut, at only 23 years as Don Quichotte in Massenet’s homonymous opera, Sacchi has performed in many prestigious theaters, auditoriums and international festivals.

-His vast repertoire includes performances of Maria Stuarda (Talbot) for the direction of Rudolf Weichert and Stiffelio (Jorg) with Stefano Ranzani in Zurich, La Sonnambula (Count Rodolfo) and Turandot (Timur) at the Teatro La Fenice in Venice, Semiramide by Rossini (Oroe) with Evelino Pidò at the Théatre des Champs-Elysées and at the San Carlo Theater in Naples, The Barber of Seville (Basilio) conducted by Michele Mariotti in Liege, Falstaff (Pistola) at the Lucerne Festival and at the Teatro Regio in Turin directed by G.Noseda, Giulio Cesare (Achilla) with Attilio Cremonesi at the Festival of Ancient Music in Innsbruck, La Bohème (Hills) in Liege, La gazza ladra (Fabrizio) and Adriana Lecouvreur (Principe) at the Oper Frankfurt, Tancredi (Orbazzano) at the Santa Cecilia Foundation in Rome under the direction of René Jakobs, Iolanta (Bertran) for the Florentine Maggio Musicale, Don Giovanni (Leporello) and Samson et Dalila (Abimelech) with Ono Kazushi in Brussels and at the Konzertgebouw in Amsterdam, Werther (Burgmeister) in Monaco with Marco Armiliato.
+His vast repertoire includes performances Don Carlos (Filippo II) at the National Theater in Brno, La Sonnambula (Count Rodolfo) and Turandot (Timur) at the Teatro La Fenice in Venice, the title role in Rossini’s Mosè in Egitto in Pisa.
+Maria Stuarda (Talbot) for the direction of Rudolf Weichert and Stiffelio (Jorg) with Stefano Ranzani in Zurich, Semiramide by Rossini (Oroe) with Evelino Pidò at the Théatre des Champs-Elysées and at the San Carlo Theater in Naples, The Barber of Seville (Basilio) conducted by Michele Mariotti in Liege, Falstaff (Pistola) at the Lucerne Festival and at the Teatro Regio in Turin directed by G.Noseda, La Bohème (Colline) in Liege, La gazza ladra (Fabrizio) and Adriana Lecouvreur (Principe di Bouillon) at the Oper Frankfurt, Tancredi (Orbazzano) at the Santa Cecilia Foundation in Rome under the direction of René Jakobs, Iolanta (Bertran) for the Florentine Maggio Musicale, Don Giovanni (Leporello) and Samson et Dalila (Abimelech) with Ono Kazushi in Brussels and at the Konzertgebouw in Amsterdam and Werther (Burgmeister) in Monaco with Marco Armiliato.

 His vocal flexibility and musical finesse allowed him to sing also operas and oratorios of the baroque repertoire in very prestigious contexts.
 He performed twice at the Anciant Music Festival in Innsbruck: first as Achilla in Sartorio’s Giulio Cesare in Egitto with Attilio Cremonesi (opera recorded by ORF and awarded with the Diapason d’Or), the in the title role of Don Trastullo by Jommelli conducted by Alessandro De Marchi.
 He also partecipated at the Festival in Potsdam as Giampietru in La Stellidaura Vendicante by Provenzale conducted by Alessandro de Marchi.
 He recorded La Serva Scaltra di Hasse for Kicco Music and cooperated with L’arte del Mondo Orchestra as Caronte and Plutone in Monteverdi’s Orfeo as well as for the first world recording of Salieri’s La Scuola dei Gelosi for SONY Deutsche Harmonia Mundi in the leading role of Blasio.